nicolas-gautron/nicolas-gautron.github.io/README.md

 Payment team

 ##### Missions
-As lead developer, I was mainly focused on the day-to-day delivery: short term projects, daily bug and incident management.
+In my previous position as a lead developer, I was mainly focused on the day-to-day delivery: short-term projects, daily bug and incident management.

-Instead of being responsible for the team implementing the functionalities, my job was centralized around the conception and the implementation of both technical and business oriented long term projects.
+Now as an architect, instead of being responsible for the team implementing the functionalities, my job is centralized around the conception and the implementation of both technical and business-oriented long-term projects.

 ##### Example of subjects